Roland Doré (sculptor): Senven-Léhart

 Senven-Léhart is a commune in the Guingamp arrondissement of the Côtes-d'Armor department of Brittany.
 It is about 16 km south of Ploumagoar.
 Although most of Doré's work is to be seen in Finistère, the calvary by the entrance to the Église Notre-Dame is one of the calvaries that he worked on in the Côtes-d'Armor region.
 It dates to 1635 and originally had 19 statues but the ravages of time and the Reign of Terror have seen these reduced to 12.
 The base of the calvary is granite whilst the statues were carved from kersantite.
 This calvary has three crosses, those of the two robbers Gesmas and Dismas on either side of that of Christ.
 The "bad" robber grimaces defiantly whilst the "good" robber looks to be at peace.
 Some have remarked that Doré's Pietà is one of the most beautiful in Brittany.
 Jesus is laid across Mary's lap whilst Marie-Salomé supports his head and Mary Magdalene carries the oil to be used for the embalming.
 Also at the foot of the cross, Mary appears again and two horsemen are placed to her left and her right, one of whom was thought to represent Saint Longinus.
 John the Evangelist is also depicted with a full head of hair.
 On the reverse side of the calvary, Saint Peter is depicted carrying his key and a book, and below him is a depiction of Christ being taunted (Christ aux outrages) with Saint Yves to his left, dressed as a lawyer and Saint Louis carrying a symbol of justice.

 Works in Morbihan

 Doré has been attributed with the following work in Morbihan.

-St Joseph
+Saint Joseph

-Doré's statue of St Joseph at Kerloaguen is reckoned to be the first modern statue of the Virgin Mary's husband.
+Doré's statue of Saint Joseph at Kerloaguen is reckoned to be the first modern statue of the Virgin Mary's husband.
 It was in 1640 that François le Cozic, the squire of Kerloaguen in Plougonven, decided to commission a statue of Joseph for the chapel he had placed under that saint's patronage and he chose Doré to execute the statue.
 In 1921, Pope Grégoire XV had ordered that 19 March be devoted as a feast day of the Virgin Mary's husband, and the Saint Joseph cult grew rapidly.
-In 1624, Quebec, in Canada, named St Joseph as their patron saint.
-When the chapel fell into ruin, the St Joseph statue was taken into the Église Saint-Joseph in Plougonven.
+In 1624, Quebec, in Canada, named Saint Joseph as their patron saint.
+When the chapel fell into ruin, the Saint Joseph statue was taken into the Église Saint-Joseph in Plougonven.